 In January 2017 the Prime Minister commissioned a review by Lord Stevenson and Paul Farmer (CEO of Mind, and Chair of the NHS Mental Health Taskforce) into workplace mental health.
-The purpose of this review was to investigate how employers can better support all individual in employment, including those with mental ill health or poor well-being, to remain in and thrive through work.
+The purpose of this review was to investigate how employers can better support all individuals in employment, including those with mental ill health or poor well-being, to remain in and thrive through work.

 In their report ‘Thriving at work’, published in October 2017, Stevenson and Farmer concluded that underneath the stigma that surrounds mental health and prevents open discussion on the subject, the UK faces a significant mental health challenge at work.
 The report sets out a clear framework, The Mental Health Core Standards, to help drive improvements in the awareness of and support structures for mental health in the workplace.
 Lets first look at the Thriving at Work approach and vision.